 The mixed economy, responding to a variety of pressures, appears to evolve naturally into a culture based around mass consumption and convenience, the latter a lure corporations use to entice desirable forms of behavior on the part of the masses.
 The state tries to regulate corporate behavior, but rarely succeeds as more than a blunt instrument.

 So what? (some might ask).
 Is it not true that the masses’ standard of living has been greatly increased?
 Even the poor are better off, poverty always having been a relative concept.

-Again, Stage Three thought never promised holistic solutions.
+Again, Third Stage thought never promised holistic solutions.
 It is pragmatic, always balancing improvements against costs.

 But once the majority of basic needs are satisfied for the bulk of the population, what occurs next?